 State Representative, Commonwealth of Massachusetts

 Hannah Kane is State Representative for the Eleventh Worcester District, representing the towns of Shrewsbury and Westborough.
 Kane graduated from Boston University’s School of Management in 1993 and she has significant experience in both the public and private sectors.
 She is President of the Hannah Kane Charitable Foundation that hosts a charity golf tournament benefitting Shrewsbury Youth and Family Services, St. Anne’s Human Services, and Westborough Food Pantry.
 Kane is also a Trustee for the Seven Hills Foundation.
-A Founder and Co-chair of the first in the nation Legislative Food System Caucus, Kane also serves as a Member of the Joint Committee on Ways and Means and the Ranking Minority Member of both the Joint Committee on Public Health and the Joint Committee on Cannabis Policy.
+A Founder and Co-chair of the first in the nation Legislative Food System Caucus, Kane also serves as the Ranking Minority Member on both the Joint Committee on Health Care Financing and the Joint Committee on Public Health, and is a Member of the Joint Committee on Mental Health, Substance Use and Recovery Committee and the newly established Joint Committee on Racial Equality, Civil Rights and Inclusion.
 Kane is a State Director for the nation Women in Government Foundation and a Board Member of the Massachusetts Caucus of Women Legislators.
 She served six years as the Chair of the Board of Deacons at the First Congregational Church of Shrewsbury where she belongs with her husband, Jim, and three children, Madison, Caitlin, and Patrick.

 Partner & Chief Operative Officer, Aureus Asset Management